-This piece is a part of a series of guides about encryption for media makers; take a look at the full collection.
-We recommend you review our introduction to encryption piece for pro-tips and a technical glossary before proceeding with the step-by-step instructions below.
+This guide is one of a series on encryption for media-makers.
+We recommend you review our introduction to encryption for pro tips and a technical glossary before proceeding with the step-by-step instructions below.

 Table of Contents

 What is BitLocker To Go?
-How can I use it?
+How can you use it?

-BitLocker To Go is part of the larger BitLocker suite of encryption tools, available in Windows 10 Pro, Enterprise, and Education as well as Windows 8 Pro and Enterprise.
-It is not available on Windows 10 home edition, which is unfortunately the version most Windows computers ship with.
-However, it is possible to pay for an upgrade to a version that does support it, like Windows 10 Pro.
-Although BitLocker itself can be used for encrypting your computer's entire hard drive, you can also use the BitLocker To Go feature to encrypt separate external drives with a strong passphrase, which we’ll cover in this guide.
+BitLocker To Go is part of the larger BitLocker suite of encryption tools available in Windows 11 Pro, Enterprise, and Education.
+Unfortunately, it is not available on Windows 11 Home edition, which is the version most Windows computers ship with.
+However, it is possible to pay for an upgrade to a version that does support it, like Windows 11 Pro.
+Although BitLocker itself can be used to encrypt your computer’s entire hard drive, you can also use the BitLocker To Go feature to encrypt separate external drives with a strong passphrase, which we’ll cover in this guide.

-Let’s imagine that we are starting work on a feature-length documentary film.
-We will be capturing footage for the next couple of years for the project.
-Some of this footage contains first person interviews with sensitive sources.
-We want to take extreme care to make multiple copies, or backups, of this integral footage.
-Likewise, we want to protect our source with added technical safeguards placed on the backup hard drives.
+Let’s imagine that you are starting work on a feature-length documentary film.
+You will be capturing footage for the project over the next couple of years.
+Some of this footage contains first-person interviews with sensitive sources.
+You’ll want to take extreme care to make multiple copies, or backups, of this integral footage.
+Likewise, you’ll want to protect your sources with added technical safeguards placed on the backup hard drives.

 During every stage of a film project, there remains unused footage, cuts, and other material that requires safekeeping.
-For some film teams, the risk of confiscation of storage devices is extremely likely while shooting in the field.
-When we encrypt storage media, we are protecting the data it will hold, erecting barriers that make it difficult and costly for unwanted third parties to access.
+For some film teams, the risk of confiscation of storage devices is extremely high while shooting in the field.
+When we encrypt storage media, we are protecting the data it will hold — erecting barriers that make it difficult and costly for unwanted third parties to access.

-Note: BitLocker To Go does not feature the ability to create encrypted file containers for protecting files stored in cloud services.
+Note: BitLocker To Go does not feature the ability to create encrypted file containers to protect files stored in cloud services.
 We recommend checking out our guide on VeraCrypt to learn how to do that.

 Encrypting external storage devices with BitLocker To Go